jonnor/ESC-CNN-microcontroller/report/report.md

 As of April 2019, the best models achieve 86.50% accuracy, and all models with over 72% accuracy use some kind of Convolutional Neural Network.

-AudioSet [@AudioSet] is a large general purpose ontology of sounds with 632 audio event classes.
+AudioSet [@AudioSet] is a large general-purpose ontology of sounds with 632 audio event classes.
-The accompanying dataset has over 2 million annotated clips based on sound from Youtube videos.
+The accompanying dataset has over 2 million annotated clips based on audio from Youtube videos.
 Each clip is 10 seconds long.
 527 classes from the ontology are covered.

-In DCASE2019 challenge (in progress, ends July 2019) task 5[@DCASE2019Task5] audio clips containing common noise categories are to be tagged.
+In the DCASE2019 challenge (in progress, ends July 2019) task 5[@DCASE2019Task5] audio clips containing common noise categories are to be tagged.
-The tagging is formulated as a multi-label classification on 10 second clips.
+The tagging is formulated as a multi-label classification on 10-second clips.
 The dataset[@SONYC-UST] has 23 fine-grained classes across 8 categories
 with 2794 samples total.
-The data was collected from SONYC noise sensor network in New York city.
+The data was collected from the SONYC noise sensor network in New York City.

-Several earlier DCASE challenge tasks and datasets have been on related topics to Environmental Sound Classification, such as Acoustic Scene Detection[@DCASE2017Task1], general-purpose tagging of sounds[@DCASE2018Task2], and detection of vehicle related sounds[@DCASE2017Task4].
+Several earlier DCASE challenge tasks and datasets have been on related topics to Environmental Sound Classification, such as Acoustic Scene Detection[@DCASE2017Task1], general-purpose tagging of sounds[@DCASE2018Task2], and detection of vehicle-related sounds[@DCASE2017Task4].

 <!--